dibalokechanda/Linear-Algebra/content/Basics/Matrix Vector Multiplication.md

 $$

-There are several ways we can express the Matrix vector multiplication.
+There are several ways we can interpret the Matrix vector multiplication.

+## Linear Combination of Columns of Matrix

 A way to express it is scaling the columns of $\mathbf{A}$ with the elements of vector $\mathbf{x}$.